QrnaJnyynpr/iss_tracker/README.md

 - Links to further reading, including Wikipedia main ISS article and official NASA website.

 ## Known Bugs:
-- [ ] Issue with geocoding API which causes an index error when ISS is located over the South China Sea.
-This may apply to other areas but so far no others have been found.
+- Issue with geocoding API which causes an index error when ISS is located over the South China Sea.
+This may apply to other areas but so far no others have been found in testing.

+## Possible Improvements:
+- Update the DOM in realtime (with consideration to API request frequency limits).
+- Present location on map rather than linking to Google Maps in a new window.
+- Responsive image sizes to reduce loading times on smaller screens.
+- Further reading links and more information on the current ISS mission.
+- Improved CSS.

 ## Credits:
 - ISS data by http://open-notify.org and https://wheretheiss.at